gowerc/aoecps/README.md

 - Build the database by running `snakemake -j1 db`
 - Remove prior analysis files via snakemake -j1 clean`
 - Re-run the analysis via `snakemake -j1 all`

+Finally once done we can clean up by:
+- exiting the analytic container by running `exit`
-- Finally once done close the containers via `docker-compose down`
+- closing down the containers via running `docker-compose down`